-This dish reminds me of when I was growing up in Blumentritt, Manila.
-The market was just around the corner, so my sister and I would walk every day to buy fresh ingredients for our lunch or dinner.
-We would buy milkfish and the vendor would clean and cut it up for us.
-Banana blossom is normally used in this dish but here in Vancouver, it is a rare and expensive item.
-Some opted for the canned one but for me, I’d rather use spinach because of its health benefit.
-This soup is one of my favorites to have when I have a cold.
+This Sinigang na Bangus sa Bayabas (milkfish in guava soup) dish reminds me of the time when I was growing up in Manila.
+The market was just around the corner from our place so my sisters and I would walk every day to buy fresh ingredients for our lunch or dinner.
+We would buy anything from meat, seafood and vegetables.
+The vendors would even cleaned the fish for us 🙂 Aside from fresh guava, my mom would use fresh banana blossom in this soup but here in Vancouver, banana blossom is a rare and expensive item.
+There’s canned banana blossom but I’d rather use spinach because of its health benefit.
+This milkfish in guava soup is one of my comfort foods to have especially when I am feeling under the weather.
+Enjoy!

 - 10 cups water